Sarcomatoid renal (kidney) cancer

 If your cancer is contained within the kidney your main treatment will be surgery.

 If your doctor feels there is a high risk of the cancer coming back they will recommend further treatment with chemotherapy or biological therapy.

 You can find information about chemotherapy for kidney cancer and biological therapy for kidney cancer in this section.
-Chemotherapy does not work well for other types of kidney cancer and is not often used.
-But it can work well for sarcomatoid kidney cancers.
-It seems that the more the cancer looks like a sarcoma (the more sarcoma cells there are), the better chemotherapy is likely to work.
+Chemotherapy does not work well for sarcomatoid kidney cancer and is not often used.
+But it can help to control the cancer and stop it growing or shrink it for a while for some people.

-Doctors are still trying to find out more about the best way to use chemotherapy drugs for sarcomatoid renal cell cancer, and which patients are likely to benefit most from chemotherapy treatment.
+Doctors are still trying to find out more about the best way to use chemotherapy drugs for sarcomatoid renal cell cancer.
+They are also trying to find out which patients are likely to benefit most from chemotherapy treatment.